dalzinho/teach-twice/20200603_dani_book_translation.md

 # What is a peer-assessment Workshop?

-In a paired activity assigned to students, rather than simply submitting the exercise, we also require them to assess submissions from other students.
-This can be in the form of a simple questionaire, rubric, or some other framework provided by the teacher.
+In a paired activity assigned to students, rather than each student simply submitting the exercise, we also require them to assess submissions from other students.
+This can be in the form of a simple questionnaire, rubric, or some other framework provided by the teacher.
 Teachers have been doing this kind of thing in classrooms since the year dot, providing simple forms between pairs and calculating a mark by hand.
 Nothing new there.

 # Where does Moodle come in?

-This free, open-source software allows us to do the above online, but that also allows us to put order to the submitted work and the teacher's crosses in a way that a student can peer-evalulate not just their partner's or group's work, but many more.
-Moodle will also help with the distrubition of feedback between students and calculating scores for work.
+Moodle is a free, open-source software platform that allows us to manage the above online.
+It handles the intials submissions and the later assessments in such a way that a student can peer-assess not only their partner's or group's work, but as many students as is required.
+Moodle will also help distribute feedback to students and handling the calculations required for grading the work.
 It will publish and share those results too.
-Teachers can of course do this by hand, but at the cost of a lot of extra work and obscene amount of time.
+The teacher could, of course, do this by hand, but at the cost of a lot of extra work and an obscene amount of time.

 # And when does it become indispensible?